-Good news, the Clown themed walkthrough area that was near Gemini and Camp Snoopy has been removed this year!
+Good news, the Clown themed walkthrough area that was near Gemini and Camp Snoopy has been removed the last two years!
 I always thought the graphics were a bit too much for the Camp Snoopy entrance.

 If you like clowns, you can try visiting the Fearground Freakshow.
 We visited it last year.

 What if I Want a Little Spook?